Savier5/Creating-a-Honeypot-to-Capture-Live-RDP-Attacks-on-a-Exposed-VM/README.md

-# Creating a Honeypot to Capture Live RDP Cyberattacks on an Exposed VM
+# Creating a Honeypot to Capture Live RDP Cyberattacks on an Exposed VM in Azure

 In this project, I have configured Azure Sentinel (SIEM) and established its integration with a live virtual machine designed as a honeypot.
 This setup enables the live monitoring of potential attacks, specifically RDP Brute Force incidents originating from various global locations.
 To enhance our threat intelligence, a PowerShell script has been developed to extract and investigate the geolocation details of these attackers.
 The aim is to utilize this information for visualization on the Azure Sentinel Map, providing a geographical perspective of the detected threat origins.